 Rehabilitation begins on the first day of injury with the goal of restoring normal range of motion, strength, and function.
 Semi-rigid corrective devices worn in supportive shoes are an effective treatment for metatarsalgia.
 Supportive shoes worn alone, with or without soft corrective devices, may not provide adequate pain relief.

 It's important to not disrupt the healing process.
 Stretching and strengthening exercises should be done carefully, and returning to a higher-level activity should be gradual and done with caution to prevent re-injury.
-This obvious decreased level of activity may not be acceptable to some athletes unless they understand the relationship of the pain and activity.
-The health care provider will likely discourage an the athlete from trying to continue activities that provoke pain.
+The health care provider will likely discourage an athlete from trying to continue activities that cause pain.

-If symptoms are acute with a short duration, abnormal pronation of the subtalar joint in the ankle can be the primary cause.
+If symptoms are acute but don't last long, abnormal pronation of the subtalar joint in the ankle can be the primary cause.
 The doctor may recommend using orthotic devices in these cases.
 Chronic symptoms respond better to a metatarsal bar that can be added to the running or athletic shoe.